 This task is open prior to the term starting.

-If you are unable to submit a Forecast, you can enter details on at the Actual headcount task.
+If providers are unable to submit a Forecast, the above payment(s) will be delayed until they are able to enter details on at the Actual headcount task.

 This task is open during the term.

-Final amendment task
+Final amendment headcount task

 All three and four year olds become eligible for the universal 15 hours of EEF across 38 weeks per year (or 570 hours) from the term after the child's third birthday.

 If a provider allows a Parent to change to a 48-week offer from a 38-week offer, they can only do so at the beginning of a new term.
 Please be aware when offering a change of offers it may leave the child with fewer hours during their third term of their yearly entitlement.

-Both the ‘standard’ and ‘stretched’ offers fit into funding periods with maximum hours that can be claimed in each period.
+Both the ‘universal’ and ‘stretched’ offers fit into funding periods with maximum hours that can be claimed in each period.
 Any unused hours cannot be carried forward or banked for the following funding period.

-Contact the EEF team
+Contact the Early Years Funding team

 Opening hours: Monday to Thursday 8.30am to 4.30pm, and Friday 8.30am to 4pm.